The Foundation Stage Curriculum

-Lastly, if you have any concerns or questions regarding your child please do not hesitate to contact us.
+If you have any concerns or worries please do not hesitate to contact us.

 Try to establish a routine for school days;